cloudnative-pg/cloudnative-pg/docs/src/logical_replication.md

 !!!
 Info
     Please refer to the [API reference](cloudnative-pg.v1.md#postgresql-cnpg-io-v1-Publication)
-    the full list of attributes you can define for each `Publication` object.
+    for the full list of attributes you can define for each `Publication` object.

 Suppose you have a cluster named `freddie` and want to replicate all tables in the `app` database.
 Here's a `Publication` manifest: